mattph/submit-users-guide/source/tutorials/tutorial_6.rst

     .. admonition:: |ShowMore|
         :class: dropdown

         * If you copy & paste, it will not fool the version control.
-Instead, VSCode (via ``git``) will still only flag the actual meaningful changes in the code, rather than every line, even though you "rewrote" every line by pasting.
-This is because ``git`` does a ``diff`` comparison.
+Instead, VSCode (via Git) will still only flag the actual meaningful changes in the code, rather than every line, even though you "rewrote" every line by pasting.
+This is because Git does a ``diff`` comparison.
 Try it.
         * Note that the source control icon once again has a blue "1", indicating a pending change.
         * The blue mark next to line 2 and green by line 6 indicate that those lines have been changed/added, respectively.
         * A deletion will show up as a red arrow to the left of the line.